Administering Florida Estates – The Job of the Personal Representative

 The statute also requires: if a decedent at the time of death was 55 years of age or older, the personal representative shall promptly serve a copy of the notice to creditors and provide a copy of the death certificate on the Agency for Health Care Administration within 3 months after the first publication of the notice to creditors, unless the agency has already filed a statement of claim in the estate proceedings.
 Florida Statute 733.2121

 Estate assets must be used to satisfy all claims that are not successfully objected to.
-Generally, the personal representative shall pay all claims within 1 year from the date of first publication of notice to creditors.
+Generally, the personal representative must pay all valid creditor claims within one year of the first publication of notice to creditors.
 Florida Statute 733.705.

 It is within the personal representative’s discretion to hire experts to assist him or her in fulfilling his or her fiduciary duties.
 Often, contentious estates will require the use of appraisers to verify values of property.
 Whereas an estate with tax issues, may require the personal representative to hire a Certified Public Accountant.
 Similarly, it may be necessary to have more than one law firm involved – a probate attorney to handle the estate administration, and a personal injury attorney to pursue a wrongful death claim or finalize an unsettled personal injury claim.

-Once the personal representative has paid valid creditors and expenses of administration (including attorney’s fees, costs, and reasonable expenses of storage, insurance, etc.), distribution can be made to beneficiaries or heirs.
+Once the personal representative has paid valid creditors and expenses associated with the estate administration (including attorney’s fees, costs, storage expenses, mortgages on estate property, insurance, etc.), distribution can be made to beneficiaries or heirs.
 The personal representative must make distribution according to the provisions of the decedent’s Last Will and Testament.
 If the decedent did not have a will, then the personal representative must make distribution to the persons entitled by Florida statute.
 Florida Statute 733.801.